 “Rhizomat VR” plays out on an extended stage on the internet and in a virtual reality.
 In this world, a private company took over the state and established a totalitarian system.
 Only the rebelling group Rhizomat opposes them.
 “Rhizomat VR” was produced by INVR.Space in cooperation with the German-French TV channel Arte and Berliner Festspiele.

-Susanne Steinmassl will present an open narrative in her film “The Future Is Not Unwritten”, that can endlessly re-write itself due to an intelligent algorithm, dealing with themes such as transhumanism and the future of our human existence.To prevent the spread of COVID-19, many events have been canceled.
+Susanne Steinmassl will present an open narrative in her film “The Future Is Not Unwritten”, that can endlessly re-write itself due to an intelligent algorithm, dealing with themes such as transhumanism and the future of our human existence.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.